argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune_others.md

 1. We need to define a unification strategy `RatingStrategy`, a `LabelStrategy` or a `MultiLabelStrategy`.

 2. For this task, we assume we need a `text-label`-pair for defining a text classification task.
-We allow mapping for creating a `TrainingTaskMapping.for_text_classification` by mapping `*Field` to a `text`-value and allow for mapping a `RatingStrategy`, `LabelStrategy` or a `MultiLabelStrategy` to a `label`-value.
+We allow mapping for creating a `TrainingTask.for_text_classification` by mapping `*Field` to a `text`-value and allow for mapping a `RatingStrategy`, `LabelStrategy` or a `MultiLabelStrategy` to a `label`-value.

 3. We then define an `ArgillaTrainer` instance with support for "openai", "setfit", "peft", "spacy" and "transformers".

 #### Unify responses

 Argilla `*Question`s need to be [unified using a strategy](/guides/llms/practical_guides/collect_responses) and so do `RatingQuestions`s, `LabelQuestion`s and `MultiLabelQuestion`s.
 Therefore, records need to be unified by using a strategy, which takes one of the questions and one of their associated strategies.
-Luckily this is integrated within the `TrainingTaskMapping`-step underneath, but you can also do this individually as shown [here](/guides/llms/practical_guides/collect_responses).
+Luckily this is integrated within the `TrainingTask`-step underneath, but you can also do this individually as shown [here](/guides/llms/practical_guides/collect_responses).

 ````{note}
 A brief shortcut that `RatingQuestion`s can be unified using a "majority"-, "min"-, "max"- or "disagreement"-strategy.
 Both `LabelQuestion`s and `MultiLabelQuestion`s can be resolved using a "majority"-, or "disagreement"-strategy.